kwiecienj/Introduction-to-exploratory-data-analysis-Project1/README.md

-Poster prepared for Introduction to exploratory data analysis course.
+Ensemble poster prepared for Introduction to exploratory data analysis course.
 All charts were created using RStudio.
 [Poster](Poster.png)